csc301-fall2014/CSC301H5F-home/README.md

 This repo serves as the homepage for CSC301H5F (i.e. The UTM section).
 This page will contain general information and important announcements, please make sure to visit it regularly.

+# IMPORTANT

+Please look at the [schedule for the final presentations](final-presentation-schedule.md).

 ## General Info ##